Senryoku/SenBoy/README.md

 # SenBoy

 Work in progress GameBoy emulator.
 It currently runs Tic Tac Toe by Norman Nithman, yay!
 (Public Domain rom) It is buggy, ugly and absolutely not optimised, but I'm working on it.
+I am not aiming for performance (at least not for now) and it's therefore very slow.

 ## TODO
 	* CPU Debugging